sumowll/BD4H-Bootcamp/docs/project.md

 ## Final project

-Students should submit source code, presentation slides, and final paper pdf to Canvas.
+Students should wrap up source code, presentation slides, and final paper pdf to Canvas at the end of semester.

-## Canvas
+## Canvas/Gradescope

-Students will use Canvas for submission of project proposal, draft (and final paper).
+Students will use Gradescope to submit project proposal, draft and final paper for team paper review.

 <!--
 ## Peer Review (optional)